Make Fun Of Life!

 it was the ghost that got the fright.

-by Michael Dugan (1947 - 2006)
+By Michael Dugan (1947 - 2006)

-Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read “Fun and Learning about Appearances and Looks” gathered by David Hugh Beaumont.
+Continue scrolling down this website page to read the rest of the article, or click or tap on these words to read Appearances And Looks Gathered By David Hugh Beaumont.

 Danielle: What do ghosts like for dessert?